How to Use Portrait Mode to Photograph People Using the iPhone 13

 More Portrait Lighting Modes

-Now let’s add some more fun to the portrait by using some lighting techniques in your camera!
+Now let’s add some more fun to the portrait by using some lighting techniques available in your camera!

 The Portrait Mode contains six Lighting modes that can help you enhance the light and also play with the background of your image.
 The first one is Natural Light, which we used in the Portrait above: a blurred background while keeping the available light.